 - An API Gateway, to secure the communication via access control, quota and rate limits, versioning, authorization, logging and monitoring.

 There are more than 20 API management solutions, but our focus will be Azure.
-For Gartner’s quadrant, Azure API Manager is a contender, partly because it supports only Azure, there is no on-prem/out of Azure option, no support for a fully automated deployment out of box, and also no support for API retirement policies.
+For Gartner’s quadrant, Azure API Manager is (also at Forrester Wave ) a contender partly because it supports only Azure, there is no on-prem/out of Azure option, no support for a fully automated deployment out of box, and also no support for API retirement policies.

 So keeping these in mind, if you need a simple, secure management help for your Azure APIs, API Manager is the right place to start your journey, let’s start!